-The Javits allows outside food (Madison Square Garden and Hammerstein Ballroom are a little more strict about what you can bring in – make sure anything you take there is SEALED), so I always bring my own with me.
+The Javits allows outside food (Madison Square Garden and Hammerstein Ballroom are a little more strict about what you can bring in – pay attention to the information you are given in line but in general NO outside food), so I always bring my own with me.
 If you’re coming in early, search Google for grocery stores near where you’re staying and grab some essentials.
 (My standard con food is peanut butter sandwich, Goldfish crackers, fruit snacks, beef jerky, and protein bar.)
 Depending on where you’re coming from, you’ll probably pass by a deli on your way to the con in the morning, so you can duck in and pick up something there.
 The Duane Reade on 8th and 34th (near Penn Station and MSG) has things like sandwiches and salads that are ready to go.

 There is seating available in the food court and sporadically in the Crystal Palace, but it’s not uncommon to see people sitting on the floor, on the stairs, or on the curb outside (weather permitting).
 Basically, sit wherever you find the space, so long as you’re not in the way.

-If you need a break from the con, or if you want dinner on your way out, there isn’t anything in the immediate vicinity, but if you walk a couple blocks up to 10th Ave or 9th Ave, there are plenty of relatively inexpensive restaurants for you to choose from.
+If you need a break from the con, or if you want dinner on your way out, Hudson Yards is now open and features a variety of restaurants.
+Also, if you walk a couple blocks up to 10th Ave or 9th Ave, there are plenty of relatively inexpensive restaurants for you to choose from.
 NYC is a city of food.
 There are literally thousands of restaurants.
 You will be able to find something you like.

 Getting in Line